obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Submission requirements for plugins.md

 ## Don't include the plugin ID in the command ID

 Obsidian automatically prefixes command IDs with your plugin ID.
 You don't need to include the plugin ID yourself.

+## Remove all the sample code

+The sample plugin includes examples how to do many of the most common things a plugin requires.
+It's only there to get you started, sample code should be removed from your plugin before submission.